 Fr John was ordained priest for the Diocese of Nottingham here at St Philip Neri in June 2003.
-Prior to his studies at Beda College, Rome he worked as a Regional Organiser for the GMB Union.
+Prior to his studies at the Beda College, Rome, he worked as a Regional Organiser for the GMB Union.
 He has also served as a District Councillor here in Mansfield.

-Fr John, upon being ordained, served for 1 year at St Barnabas’ Cathedral, then as Parish Priest at Our Lady of the Angels, East Leake, St Margaret Clitherow, Keyworth, and St Hugh’s Lincoln, where he was Chaplain at Nottingham Trent University.
+Fr John, upon being ordained, served for one year at St Barnabas’ Cathedral, then as Parish Priest at Our Lady of the Angels, East Leake, St Margaret Clitherow, Keyworth, and St Hugh’s, Lincoln, where he was Chaplain at Nottingham Trent University.
 He was also Bishop Patrick’s Health Care Adviser and Coordinator of School Chaplains.

 Fr Jonathan Whitby-Smith

-Originally from Guildford, Surrey, I moved to Nottingham to study Theology at the University of Nottingham when I was eighteen.
-I had begun practicing my Christian faith as an Evangelical Protestant when I was seventeen, but by the time I moved up to the East Midlands I had already started attending Mass.
-On 2 December 2007 I was received into the Catholic Church.
-Having finished my studies at the university I went on to work for two years in the Chaplaincy at the university as the lay assistant to the Catholic priest.
-In 2012 I approached the diocese about becoming a priest, and they sent me back down south to Allen Hall Seminary in London for six years of formation.
+Originally from Guildford, Surrey, Fr Jonathan moved to Nottingham to study Theology at the University of Nottingham.
+During his time at the University of Nottingham he was received into the Catholic Church.
+Having completed his studies, he went on to work for two years in the Chaplaincy at the University of Nottingham as the lay assistant to the Catholic priest.
+In 2012 he began his formation for the priesthood at Allen Hall Seminary in London.

-I was ordained priest by Bishop Patrick at Nottingham Cathedral on 30 June 2018 and was appointed to this parish.
-Prior to coming to Mansfield I served as Deacon on weekends for a year at the Parish of the Most Blessed Sacrament in Leicester, travelling down to London during the week to complete my studies.
+Fr Jonathan was ordained priest by Bishop Patrick at Nottingham Cathedral on 30 June 2018 and was appointed to this parish.
+Prior to coming to Mansfield he served as Deacon on weekends at the Parish of the Most Blessed Sacrament in Leicester, travelling down to London during the week to complete his studies.